BrainDigitalSlideArchive/SlideRelabeler/README.md

 Useful [stackoverflow](https://stackoverflow.com/questions/67146654/how-to-compile-python-electron-js-into-desktop-app-exe) question and answer.

 Blog posts by Simon Willison [here](https://til.simonwillison.net/electron/python-inside-electron) and perhaps the linked one [here](https://til.simonwillison.net/electron/sign-notarize-electron-macos) if signing and notarizing is needed for the bundled Mac app.

-Consider using `pyinstaller` though, and running the generated `.exe` instead of bundling python3 from scratch.

 The overall app design is conceptually similar to https://github.com/pearcetm/svs-deidentifier.